 Hello CORE family,

 Our reality has changed a lot since we snapped this carefree staff photo last fall.
-Even though we’re working remotely now due to COVID-19, our team is still shoulder-to-shoulder with you in our work to co-create a healthy, carbon-free world.
+Even though we’re adapting our practices in response to COVID-19, our mission remains constant.
+We are shoulder-to-shoulder with you in our work to co-create a healthy, carbon-free world.

 Health and Safety